2025 Speakers

 Phyllis C. Zee, MD, PhD

-Phyllis C. Zee, MD, PhD, is the Benjamin and Virginia T. Boshes Professor of Neurology and Professor of Neurobiology at Northwestern University.
+Dr. Phyllis C. Zee, MD, PhD, is the Benjamin and Virginia T. Boshes Professor of Neurology and Professor of Neurobiology at Northwestern University.
 She serves as Director of the Center for Circadian and Sleep Medicine (CCSM) and Chief of the Division of Sleep Medicine at Northwestern’s Feinberg School of Medicine.
 A leader in circadian medicine, Dr. Zee founded the first circadian medicine clinic in the U.S. and leads groundbreaking research to advance sleep and circadian health.

 She has authored over 300 peer-reviewed publications and mentored more than 50 pre- and post-doctoral trainees.
 Dr. Zee has held numerous leadership roles, including past president of the Sleep Research Society and World Sleep Society, and has received multiple honors, including the Sleep Research Society Distinguished Scientist Award and the National Sleep Foundation Lifetime Achievement Award.